luthraG/node-validate/README.md

 - **isNumeric(str)** - check if a string is number(Integer/Floating point et al.).
 - **isObject(value)** - check if the value passed is Object.
 - **isPalindrome(str)** - check if input string is a palindrome or not.
+- **isPrintableASCII(str)** - check if all the characters of input string are printable ASCII characters or not.
 - **isRegExp(value)** - check if the value is RegExp or not.
 - **isSet(value)** - check if the specified object is set or not
 - **isStrictBoolean(value)** - check if the value is boolean object or not.